-Close up on the Idiot:Guessing our way through half a dozen unmapped forks and intersections, we met a roadblock.
-Those branches may look spindly but they were just thick enough to threaten paint damage.
-I wistfully fantasized about all the landscaping implements of destruction I had back home in the garage. (sigh)
+Close up on the Idiot:Guessing our way through half a dozen unmapped forks and intersections, we met a roadblock with branches just thick enough to threaten paint damage.
+I wistfully fantasized about all the landscaping implements of destruction sitting idly back in my garage.
+Damnit.

 We backtracked and swung up the only other option, Drift Creek Road.
 Where Idiot Creek Road was circuitous, Drift Creek Road was positively labyrinthine.
 About ten speculations and one three-point turn later, we made a decision and parked in the shade.
 There was a hastily constructed wooden bench and a well-pounded trail into the forest, so we figured we were as close as we were gonna get to the sweet spot.

 We sprayed each others backs with 40% DEET–hands down, the best decision of the day–strapped gaiters around our calves like armor, and cinched up our packs.
 At first, the trail was forgiving, an old access road slightly overgrown.
 Slightly became very in short order.
 Soon, we were scrambling over blow downs and doing slow motion snake dances around clusters of vine maple trunks.
-We had two choices, neither one palatable: Shimmy over increasingly large blow downs on top of the ridge in the full, pounding sun or risk death in the shade where the land fell away suddenly at alarming, femur-snapping angles.
+The entire length offered only two choices: Heave our sweating carcasses over increasingly large trunks on top of the ridge in the full, pounding sun or risk death in the shade where the land fell away suddenly at femur-snapping angles.

 Arms weren’t the only things getting scratched out there.
 We found some pretty good evidence of bear activity.
 The patterns on this log were probably due to 300 pounds of ravenous fur scraping old bark away to reveal tasty grubs and such.
 That, or an ursine mani-pedi.

-There were some weird saprophytes called Gnome Plants nestled in the undergrowth.
-We would’ve missed them if we had been going any faster.
-I find a slow pace opens up the world around a hike.
-I’ve spotted dozens of delights and had to shout at my friends up ahead to turn around to check them out.
-Thankfully, Andy is just another sharp-eyed nature lover like me.
+There were some weird saprophytes called Gnome Plants nestled in the undergrowth, too.
+We would’ve missed them if we had been going any faster, so score one for heat exhaustion.
+Anyway, I find a slow pace opens up the world around a hike.
+I’ve spotted dozens of delights and had to shout at my friends up ahead to turn around and head back to check them out.
+Thankfully, Andy is just another sharp-eyed nature lover.
 Between us, we didn’t miss much in that forest.
-We found all sorts of mysteries (What digs a colony of six-inch-wide holes in the ground?) and spooky demonstrations of nature’s power.
-(Ever see a small snake try to eat a giant slug?)
+We found all sorts of mysteries (What digs a colony of six-inch-wide holes in the ground?) and spooky demonstrations of nature’s power (Ever see a tiny snake try to eat a giant slug?)

 The thing about watersheds is, well, they shed water.
-Every forest overflow system from the tiniest drainage ditch to the largest gorge has the same topography: The closer you get to the actual flowing river, the more muddy, treacherous and unstable the ground beneath you becomes.
+Every forest overflow system from the tiniest drainage ditch to the largest gorge has the same topography: The closer you get to the actual river, the more muddy, treacherous and unstable the ground beneath you becomes.
 And in most cases, the more vertical it becomes.
-We had been following manageable deer trails at a good clip but now we were lowering ourselves like spider monkeys by roots and branches.
+We had been following manageable deer trails at a good clip but now we were lowering ourselves by roots and branches like spider monkeys.

-I saw some giant leaves eighteen inches across down near the water and exclaimed that I had never seen Vine Leaf Maple get so big.
+I noticed some giant leaves eighteen inches across down near the water and exclaimed that I had never seen Vine Leaf Maple get so big.
 That’s because it doesn’t; Devil’s Club does.
-The vicious, prickly stuff was everywhere, there was nothing left to grab onto that didn’t want to jab you in the finger and make you bleed.
-We got to about ten feet above the water and ran out of earth.
+That vicious, prickly stuff was everywhere, there was nothing left to grab onto that didn’t want to make you bleed.
+We got about ten feet above the water and ran out of earth.
 It literally dropped away.
 And, suddenly, so did Andy.
 He skidded ten feet down to the water and did an ungraceful dismount in the middle of the creek.
-However, his forgiveness was swift when he realized how cool and refreshing that water was now that it was seeping into his overheated boots and socks.
+However, his forgiveness was swift when he felt cool creek water seeping into his overheated boots and socks.

-He had created a sort of muddy sluice for me so I sat my butt down and descended to the creek’s edge at warp speed.
-I thought I would attempt a sexier dismount, so I stood up towards the end of my ride, planning to land on my feet.
-The rock was slicker than snot.
+He had created a sort of muddy sluice for me so I sat my butt down and glissaded to the creek’s edge at warp speed.
+I imagined a sexier dismount, so I stood up towards the end of my ride, planning to land on my feet.
+That creek rock was slicker than snot.
 My legs flew out from under me so fast, I wasn’t even aware they were gone until I heard the wet cracking sound.
 I fell straight down just to the left of my tail bone with a force so monumental, I actually saw stars.
-I felt the impact more than heard it as it traveled up my spinal column, blinking out all the lights one by one until I was on my hands and knees, half in and half out of the water, gasping for breath and staring at the muddy pebbles ten inches from my face, just trying to stay conscious.
+I felt the impact more than heard it as it traveled up my spinal column, blinking out all the lights one by one until I was on my hands and knees, half in and half out of the water, gasping for breath and staring at the muddy pebbles ten inches from my face, trying to stay conscious.

 I remember hearing Andy saying something but I couldn’t quite make it out.
 I couldn’t hear anything for a few seconds.
-Then, my sight came back like a fade in movie scene and I managed to mumble, “Gimme… minute.”
+Then, my sight came back like a fade-in movie scene and I managed to mumble, “Gimme… m-minute.”
 I moved everything gingerly and–amazingly–everything worked.
 No pain, nothing broken or sticking out at wrong angles.
 I laughed.
-Andy probably thought I was nuts but I operate on the principle that if you are ambulatory and laughing, you’re ready for more.
+Andy probably thought I was nuts but I operate on the principle that if you are ambulatory and chortling, you’re ready for more.

-With the truck’s nose sticking out on Highway 6, I mentioned to Andy that the ocean beaches were only half an hour away.
-He needed no deliberation: “Let’s go!”
+With the truck’s nose sticking out on Highway 6, I mentioned that ocean beaches were only half an hour away.
+Andy needed no deliberation: “Let’s go!”

 We made a beeline for the coast and swung north to the overlooks at the base of Neahkahnie Mountain.
 On the way, we got a nice view of Saddle Mountain and some kayakers in Nehalem Bay.Neahkahnie Beach was serene near low tide.

-We explored the sea caves of Hug Point while the tide was out.
-Hug Point is so named because pioneers who used this beach in the late 1880s as a highway had to “hug” this particular point at low tide to get around it, even after blasting a niche in the rock.
+We explored the sea caves of Hug Point, a place so named because 1880s pioneers used this beach as a highway and “hugged” this particular point with their wagons.
 You can stand in their historic wheel ruts.